Dedalus9/openscope-community-predictive-processing/docs/people.md

 This page is maintained in the GitHub repository.
 To add your information:

 1. Fork the repository
-2. Edit the `docs/people.md` file with your details
+2. Edit the `docs/people.md` file with your details including your GitHub handle (use the format "@username")
 3. Submit a pull request with your changes